GENE GUIDE

 a doctor sees a patient

-SCN2A-related syndrome happens when there are changes to the SCN2A gene.
+SCN2Arelated syndrome happens when there are changes in the SCN2A gene.
 These changes can keep the gene from working as it should.

 Key Role

 The SCN2A gene produces a protein that sits on the surface of brain cells and allows sodium to enter the cell.
-This protein is important for brain cells to make and transmit signals between cells.
-The protein is essential for these brain cells to work properly.
+This protein is important for brain cells to make and transmit signals between cells and is essential for brain cells to work properly.

 Symptoms

-Because the SCN2A gene is important in the development and function of brain cells, many people who have SCN2A-related syndrome have:
+Because SCN2A is important in brain activity, many people who have SCN2A-related syndrome have:

 • Seizures